raygj/vault-content/enterprise/Vault Auditor Walkthrough.md

 ## execute

-- run Vault Auditor against a specific log
+run Vault Auditor against a specific log:

 `./vault-auditor parse /some/path/to/log/file(s)`

-- to parse a time period within a logset
+to parse a time period within a logset:

-`./vault-auditor parse -start-date=2020-07-01 -end-date=2020-07-31 ./`
+`./vault-auditor parse -start-date=2020-07-01 -end-date=2020-07-31 /some/path/to/log/file(s)`

 ### example environemnt